 Publicly reported hospital-specific HAI rates are also being more widely utilized to monitor hospital quality of care.
 Currently, 27 States mandate reporting of CLABSI rates, and CMS publicly reports certain HAI rates on its Hospital Compare Web site.
 The effect of these policies, as well as the CMS nonpayment policy for HAIs, remains unclear.
 A recent study found that statewide mandatory reporting of CLABSIs did not appear to have any effect on infection rates.
 Another study found that the CMS "no pay for errors" policy had no measurable effect on rates of CLABSIs and CAUTIs in hospitals, and another found that few hospitals were actually denied payment due to CAUTI.

 One important challenge in using public reporting and payment policies to catalyze efforts to decrease HAIs is that the definitions are complex and may be subject to interpretation by health care providers.
 The CDC's National Healthcare Safety Network (NHSN) has developed standard, auditable definitions for common HAIs in order to standardize reporting of infection rates and allow for more accurate comparison of infection rates between hospitals and tracking of infection rates over time.

 As standardized measurement strategies and quality and safety interventions are adopted by more providers and systems, there is now evidence that shows more patients are being protected from HAIs.
-The most recent data from the Partnership for Patients Initiative indicates that the overall rate of Hospital-Acquired Conditions (HACs) decreased by 17% between 2010 and 2013, representing more than 1 million adverse events prevented during that time period.
+The most recent data from the Partnership for Patients Initiative indicates that the overall rate of Hospital-Acquired Conditions (HACs) decreased by 8% between 2014 and 2016, representing more than 220,000 adverse events prevented in adult patients during that time period.
 This includes reductions in several types of HAIs, including central line–associated bloodstream infections, Clostridium difficile diarrhea, and ventilator-associated pneumonia.